 Overall, the TMs are a super responsive ride, perfect for those that like to bomb the mountain.

 More Info, Current Prices and Where to Buy Online

-If you want to see how the TMs compared to other all-mountain-freeride bindings or would like to check out some other options, check out the link below.
+If you want to see how the TMs compared to other freeride bindings or would like to check out some other options, check out the link below.